 Sydney is an incredible city that attracts visitors from around the world.
 However, to have the best time possible, it is crucial to learn their cultural norms before visiting.
-If you want to make your stay more enjoyable and comfortable, here are the dos and don’ts to follow when in Sydney.
+If you want to disinfect your room you can contact Clean Group If you want to make your stay more enjoyable and comfortable, here are the dos and don’ts to follow when in Sydney.

 Tipping in Australia is not considered a necessity.
 Servers receive a minimum wage, so it’s by no means obligatory.
 Also, restaurant prices are required by law to include service and tax charges.
 Instead of tipping, you can round up your bill to the nearest $5-10.